Jumpstart Lab Curriculum

 In this project you’ll practice building a system of several interacting Ruby objects using TDD.

-• Build a system using multiple interacting classes
+• Build a complex system of relationships using multiple interacting classes

 Abstract